andrelandgraf/andrelandgraf/contents/articles/2022-06-05_how_remix_is_positioned_to_drive_the_future_of_the_web.md

 -> I have to find a reference for that quote.

+Do you remember earlier when I said Remix is full stack and kind of compared it to the MERN stack?
+Well, I conviniently left out that full stack usually includes the database layer.
+Remix does not offer a built-in database model or any other abstractions.
+Is Remix fully full stack if it has no opinions and utilities for the database layer?

+Remix handles data mutations (actions) and data loading (loaders) insanely well.
+I was blown away when it finally clicked for me how HUGE Remix's nested routing and re-loading of data after mutations is for developer ergonimoics.
+No revalidation of data on the client needed.
+Remix will always load the latest changes after every mutation.
+Obviously, that just means Remix handles the dataflow between client and server well.
+No database layer so far.

+Prsima

 More and more websites drive growth through data-driven solutions (recommender systems, analytics) or integrate some sort of AI-based system (chat bots, search).
 Remix allows route-based loading of scripts (handle export), allows for server-side tracking, easy integration of cookie data and sessions that allow easy integrations with AI backends.

 https://twitter.com/swyx/status/1528906372917604352